pbicskei/docker-unifi-api-client/README.md

 ## Future

 As this container in it's current state is only firing 'one-shot' executions I would like to expand this with a webserver_mode later, where the container acts as it's own little http endpoint running as a service on a swarm or kubernetes cluster.

+Also very important; Enabling automated build and push actions with Github Actions.